jamf/jamfpro/README.md

 CATALINA_OPTS
 JAVA_OPTS [ -Djava.awt.headless=true ]

-MASTER_NODE_NAME -- Enable clustering, when set this container will be the master node should be set as the hostname from the perspective of MySQL login
+MASTER_NODE_NAME -- Enable clustering
+  This MUST be the ip address of the master as recognized by Tomcat There is no direct JamfPro master <--> slave communication so the ip need not be reachable by the slave directly

 POD_NAME -- Enable Kubernetes clustering via downward API POD_IP -- Enable Kubernetes clustering via downward API